 "name": "Community Manager",

-You will also have control over the invite system of the platform.
+Consequently, you will have control over the invite system of the platform.
 The following end-points are available: Get Invites, Create New Invite, Get Invite (Single), Update an Invite, Delete an Invite, Send an Invite, Get Invite Groups.

 The above describes our first release of our new API.
-In the following quarters we will be further expanding the capabilities of this API based on customer feedback and our internal roadmap.
+In the following quarters we will be further expanding the capabilities of this Application Programming Interface based on customer feedback and our internal roadmap.